dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/README.md

 Converts an Active Directory distinguished name into a fully qualified domain name.

 ### [Get-ADObjectParentDN](docs/Get-ADObjectParentDN.md)
-Gets an Active Directory object parent's distinguished name.
+Get an Active Directory object's parent distinguished name.

 ### [Get-ByteContent](docs/Get-ByteContent.md)
 Gets the contents of a file as a byte array.